 If all the atoms are identical, i.e. A = B, then we get the diamond structure, which is the structure of silicon and of course carbon diamond.
 The diamond lattice is inversion symmetric, with the point of inversion halfway between the A and B sublattice sites.
-The point group for diamond is the cubic group O_h .
+The point group for diamond is the cubic group $O_h$ .
 This might be surprising upon staring at the structure for a time, because it doesn't possess a cubic symmetry.
-However, the space group for diamond is non-symmorphic - it has a glide plane.
+However, the space group for diamond is non-symmorphic - it has a glide plane and a screw axis.